osby21/book_store_backend/README.md

 # My-SuperMarket-Backend

-An online shopping store backend built with Node Js using the Express.
+An online book shopping store backend built with Node Js using the Express.

 ## Technologies Used